danimelchor/clypi/docs/api/parsers.md

 ```
 Parameters:

-- `tz`: the timezone to convert the date to
+- `tz`: the timezone to convert the date to.
+If the date is provided without a timezone, it will be forced as the specified one.
+If it's passed with a timezone, it will convert the date to the right offset.

 ### `TimeDelta`